FIT College – Student Handbook

 - 4.2.1.
 All payments must be completed before issuance of certificates

 - 4.2.2.
-Students must provide FIT College with their USI before certificates can be issued (excluding specific short courses)
+Students must provide FIT College with their USI before certificates can be issued (excluding specific short courses, or students who are not residents of Australia)

 - 4.3.
 Allowable Time